-Chicken and Pork mince Pie Recipe,
+Chicken and Pork Pie in a Hot Water Dough Crust.

 You know, that there are some foods that just go together as if they were designed that way, bread and butter, fish and chips, sausage and mash; a combination I like is ham and chicken made into sausage or pies.
 So, I thought this last week when my friend Fabio said he was coming over for a cooking evening I thought we could make some pies.